mdelsole/brain-nexus/computational-neuroscience/Memory/index.markdown

 The hippocampus is the system in charge of our episodic memories.

 How does the hippocampus solve the catostrophic interference problem?

+The hippocampus has three main subsections: Dentate gyrus (DG), CA3, and CA1.
+All three of these subsections get their input from the **entorhinal cortex**.

+The parietal cortex (dorsal "where" stream) feeds into the parahippo cortex.
+The IT cortex (ventral "what" stream) feeds into the perirhinal cortex.
+Both the parahippo and the perirhinal cortex feed bidirectionally into the entorhinal cortex, giving the input to the hippocampus.

+The entorhinal cortex feeds into all three subsections of of the hippocampus (impacting memory encoding), but there is a main flow of information.
+Information enters the DG, where **pattern separation** occurs.
+The DG feeds uni-directionally into CA3, where **pattern completion** happens.
+CA3 also feeds back into itself.
+CA3 feeds uni-directionally into CA1.

+[Insert picture]

+The key part is the completed pattern in CA1 is able to be unpacked into the corresponding cortical neurons.
+The DG has the job of separating the memory into unique neurons.
+The CA3 has the job of storing what's basically a hashcode.
+CA1 has the job of unpacking that memory into corresponding cortical neurons when recall is needed.

+CA1 also connects to both the entorhinal cortex and subiculum, which connects it to subcortical regions tying emotion to the memory.

+Sparse firing prevents interference.
+CA3 has very sparse firing, compared to the entorhinal cortex which has dense firing.
+People equate this sparse firing to place cells, but in the hippocampus where the firing happens is almost entirely random and does not correspond to spatial locations.
+They're memories, not maps.